 Verizon 5G uses the 28GHz and 39GHz bands, both of which are high-band millimeter wave (mmWave) frequencies.
 Verizon holds 76 percent of the available 28GHz band and 46 percent of the available 39GHz band.
 So far there’s no indication Verizon will use LTE Band 71 for long-range 5G coverage like T-Mobile.

 Verizon launched its 5G-based home networking service in parts of Houston, Indianapolis, Los Angeles and Sacramento on October 1.
 The company will build out its 5G coverage using equipment based on the 3GPP 5G NR standard when they become available.
 According to Verizon, Clayton Harris of Houston, Texas, became the very first 5G customer.
+In January, as part of its quarterly conference call with investors, Verizon confirmed that it will wait until the second half of 2019 to launch the standards-based version of its 5G Home network.
+That likely means that its 5G Home rollout will be put on hold until that time, except for the four launch markets, which are using pre-standard 5G networks.

 Samsung will provide the initial hardware for Verizon’s in-home service.
 Depending on the customer’s location, the professionally-installed setup may consist of a compact 5G home and outdoor router, a 5G Radio (Access Unit, Digital Unit-integrated type) and virtualized radio solutions.
 You’ll also receive a free Apple TV or Google Chromecast device.